 Those results mean that the proposed model of R_p allows to have a PC-MSPA with an stabilized central frequency and around the design frequency of the antenna.
-The maximum return loss and bandwidth results show that the model and prediction have good agreement with results, but the model errors may increase as more modifications the antenna has, and as h{2_d}/h_1 is far away from the R_h , affecting the maximum return loss and bandwidth as well.
+The maximum return loss and bandwidth results show that the model and prediction have good agreement with results, but the model errors may increase as more modifications the antenna has, and as h{2d}/h_1 is far away from the R_h , affecting the maximum return loss and bandwidth as well.
 In that sense, in order to increase the bandwidth, it is observed that feed substrates with higher thickness would allow to reach this purpose, as long as the patch substrate has the appropriate dimension related to R_h in order to maximize coupling.

-In addition, the proposed model is compared with other models available in literature [24], [25], [26].
+In addition, the proposed model is compared with other models available in literature [24]-[26].
 The calculated percentage bandwidths for electrically thin and thick PC-MSPA antennas with different physical dimensions and substrates are compared with those from HFSS simulations and other models.
 Four cases of study are used and listed in Table 3, considering the simulated value of the PC-MSPA bandwidth as a reference.
 It is seen from Table 3 that when the substrate electrically thickness like Case 2 and Case 3, the error between the simulated and predicated bandwidth is less than 0.1% using the new model.
-However, as expected other models have higher errors; in some of them, the error
+However, as expected other models have higher errors; in some of them, the error is about 10%.
+For electrically thin substrates, Case 1 and Case 4, the new model generally has better performance even though other models have comparable results.

-FIGURE 6: RMSE model errors over $h1{\lambda_r}$: (a) Central frequency fluctuations, (b) Percentage bandwidth term $\%\Delta BW$.
+FIGURE 6.
+RMSE model errors over $h1{\lambda_r}$: (a) Central frequency fluctuations, (b) Percentage bandwidth term $\% \Delta BW$.